What is your favourite definition of history and why?

 Thinking about your time as president of the CHA, what was its greatest challenge?

 My greatest challenge as president (2005-07), was helping the CHA to develop a communications strategy for the digital age.
 With help from Don Fyson, Marielle Campeau, staff at Library and Archives Canada, and others, we installed information about the CHA online, including its many booklets.
 Within a few years, our website had become outdated, a typical outcome in the fast-paced world of twenty-first-century communications technologies.
 Happily, the CHA’s website has become more richly populated and user friendly than it was fifteen years ago.

-If you could give one piece of advice to someone joining the CHA, what would it be?
+If you could give one piece of advice to a member of (someone joining) the CHA, what would it be?

 As formal economic, political, and religious institutions crumble under the weight of their fossilized structures, a strong civil society and the organizations it inspires are essential to a well-functioning democratic polity.
 Belonging to the CHA is the least we can do to support those who make the study of the past as professional and purposeful as it can be at any given time.
 Understanding the historical roots of current cultural practices will not ensure that we as a species address the deep challenges facing the planet today, but it can offer valuable insights into human agency that we all must draw upon as we face the future.

 2022 marks the 100th year anniversary of the CHA.
 This milestone gives us pause to reflect on its durability, and also on what its future might be.
 Hence, what do you think the future has in store for the CHA and for historical research in Canada as the association commences its 2nd centenary?